Git-LAnthony/terraform-beginner-bootcamp-2023/README.md

 - **PATCH** version when you make backward compatible bug fixes

 - Typically, on GitHub, an [issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) is created for either a bug fix or the addition of a feature to a software project.
-- Once the issue has been created, the issue's name is used to create a feature branch from Github GUI or by using the *git checkout -b (branchname)* command.
+- Once the issue has been created, the issue's name is used to create a feature branch from Github GUI or by using the below command
+    ```git
+    git checkout -b (branchname)
+    ```
 - After developing the code in the feature branch, we commit and push it to the remote repository.
 Then, we proceed to create a pull request to merge the feature branch into the main branch.
 - Once the pull request is accepted, a tag is created to preserve the project's state.

 To learn more about Semantic Versioning, branching and tags, you can find useful documentation on this topic below
 - [CircleCI.](https://circleci.com/blog/git-tags-vs-branches/)
 - [Semantic Versioning.](https://semver.org/)

+Additionally, if you **encounter problems when pushing your commit to a remote repository due to permissions, please review your [Gitpod permissions](https://www.gitpod.io/docs/configure/authentication/github)**

 ## TERRAFORM CLI INSTALLATION ON GITPOD USING BASH
 The Terraform CLI installation in the gitpod.yml file is broken due to gpg keyring changes.
 To address this issue, we refactored the script following the steps below: